Path Cover, Hamiltonicity, and Independence Number: An FPT Perspective: Proof of : List TM-embedding parameterized by independence number

 We first deal with highly-connected graphs.
 More precisely, we demonstrate that, given an injective mapping $f: V(H) \to V(G)$, we can either compute a TM-embedding of $H$ in $G$ respecting $f$ and spanning $V(G)$, or find an independent set of size $k$ in $G$; this holds if the connectivity of $G$ is sufficiently high.
 Recall that a graph $G$ is \emph{$\ell$-linked} if it has at least $2\ell$ vertices and for every set of $\ell$ disjoint pairs $(s_j, t_j)$ of distinct vertices, there exist $\ell$ vertex-disjoint paths in $G$ such that the endpoints of the $j$-path are $s_j$ and $t_j$, for each $j \in [\ell]$.
 A graph is called \emph{Hamiltonian-$\ell$-linked} if, in addition, the set of $\ell$ paths covers all vertices of $G$.

 We need a procedure constructing the linkage for computing a TM-embedding of $H$.
-For that we need a constructive version of the following theorem of Thomas and Wollan~\cite{Thomas2005}, which proof is non-constructive.
+For that we need a constructive version of the following theorem of Thomas and Wollan~\cite{Thomas2005} whose original proof is non-constructive.

 \begin{proposition}[Corollary~1.3, \cite{Thomas2005}] If $G$ is $10\ell$-connected then $G$ is $\ell$-linked. \end{proposition}

 We do not know how to make the proof of \Cref{prop:k-linked} constructive in general.
 However, since the graphs of our interest have bounded independence number, we can use this property to construct linkages in highly connected graphs.
 The algorithm in the following lemma serves as a key starting subroutine in the proof of our result for highly-connected instances.